Chapter 1 : Guilt.

 Of course her teachers had noticed her declining performance, but though they'd commented on it, she hadn't really got in trouble.
 Most of the staff were making allowances, aware of everything their students had been through in the last few months.

-Not that she really deserved any allowances and she couldn't help wondering if the teachers, like everybody else, herself included, were secretly scorning her.
+But she didn't really deserve any allowances and she couldn't help wondering if the teachers, like everybody else, herself included, were secretly scorning her.
 They too must have some idea of what she'd done and the type of person she truly was.

 The thought was still on her mind when Professor Sprout pulled her aside after Herbology that afternoon.